rathnaganthi/Portfolio/Readme.md

 ## 🎯 Vision

 I'm building a FOSS-focused community for real-world infra learners who:
-- Want to contribute without coding
+- Want to contribute with coding
 - Believe in sharing infra knowledge
 - Want to build hands-on IT portfolios